-The Bachelor of Education (Intermediate/Secondary) is a second degree programme designed to prepare Intermediate and Secondary School teachers.
+The Bachelor of Education (Intermediate/Secondary) is a second degree program designed to prepare Intermediate and Secondary School teachers.
 All students attend full-time and should graduate in one calendar year.
-The programme is designed to provide students with an early field experience, a sequenced set of courses prior to a fourteen week internship and a range of courses after the internship to allow students to build on strengths and remedy weaknesses which may have become apparent during the internship.
+The program is designed to provide students with an early field experience, a sequenced set of courses prior to a fourteen week internship and a range of courses after the internship to allow students to build on strengths and remedy weaknesses which may have become apparent during the internship.

 1) Applications for admission are considered once a year and for the Fall Semester only.
 The deadline for submission of Faculty applications to the Registrar's Office is February 15.
 Consideration will be given to the courses for which students are registered at the time of application.

 2) To be considered for admission to the Bachelor of Education (Intermediate/Secondary) Degree Program individuals must have:

 a) been awarded a Bachelor's Degree from a university recognized by Memorial University;

 i. completed thirty-six credit hours in a subject listed under Academic Disciplines in Clause 3 below, and